The Ultimate Care Guide for “Toothwort” Plants

 2. Carefully dig up the entire plant using a spade.

-3. Gently separate the rhizomes, ensuring each division has roots and shoots.
+3. Separate the rhizomes, ensuring each division has roots and shoots.

 4. Replant the divisions in well-prepared soil at the same depth as the original plant.